I-MH/SAfda/README.md

 This *Rpackage* is based on the methodology presented in

-- Modelling particle number size distribution: A continuous approach
+- Martinez-Hernandez, I., Euan, C., Burr, W., Meis, M., Blangiardo, M. and Pirani, M. *Modelling particle number size distribution: A continuous approach*.
+JRSS Series C (Applied Statistics, In press).

 ## Install from GitHub

 library(devtools)
 install_github('I-MH/SAfda')

+## Package Dependencies
+require(fda)
+require(robCompositions)

+## Tutorial
+A brief tutorial on how to use this *SAfda* package for PNSDA data can be found
+\url{here}